 Mechanism of macrocell corrosion formation.

-Macrocell corrosion formation arises when an anode and cathode is separated by a distance.
+Macrocell corrosion formation arises when an anode and cathode are separated by a distance.
 It is the predominant corrosion mechanism in chloride contaminated concrete.
-The steel bar in the substrate concrete continues to be in an active when the repair is performed in a chloride contaminated concrete.
+The steel bar in the substrate concrete continues to be in an active sate or environment ??? when the repair is performed in chloride contaminated concrete.
 This is evident from its half-cell potential value.
-The repair material provides a passive environment to the steel bar and a more positive half – cell potential value is shown.
+The repair material provides a passive environment to the steel bar and a more positive half- cell potential value is shown.

-Anodic reaction at the active steel in the substrate concrete,
+Anodic reaction is at the active steel in the substrate concrete,